 Did Gordon Ramsay re-visit the Capri restaurant?

 Gordon Ramsay returned to Capri in season 5 of Kitchen Nightmares as part of the Revisited #7 episode, which aired in January 2012.
-This is the same episode that featured Spanish Pavillion, Kingston Cafe, and La Frite.

 In the return visit, Gordon enjoyed the pizza that he ordered and the twins told him that business was up 20% since the Capri Kitchen Nightmares episode aired.

 Beyond his smiling face, Gordon also surprises the twins with a gift – a certificate of appreciation for their meatballs from the local Chamber of Commerce.
 Congrats to the twins!

 In addition to the improved business, the reviews were generally more positive and the twins had done a good job of keeping with Gordon’s menu.